kavia-common/stock-growth-analyzer-221696-221705/README.md

 - Not all instruments are available on Stooq; expect warnings for missing data.

 Default behavior for empty tickers
-- If 'tickers' is omitted or empty in POST /analyze-growth, the backend computes the top N movers (sorted by growth_pct desc) within the specified 'universe' (default: NASDAQ), using the provided 'start_date', 'end_date', and 'limit' (default 10).
+- If 'tickers' is omitted or empty in POST /analyze-growth, the backend computes the top N movers (sorted by growth_pct desc) within the specified 'universe' (default: NASDAQ; also supports 'SP500' for S&P 500), using the provided 'start_date', 'end_date', and 'limit' (default 10).
 - The NASDAQ universe is a curated list (nasdaq_100.txt) located in stock_data_backend/data/symbols.
+- The S&P 500 universe is a curated list (sp500.txt) located in stock_data_backend/data/symbols.

 Local development
 1. cd stock_data_backend